-WASHINGTON -- The U.S. Department of Homeland Security's Federal Emergency Management Agency (FEMA) announced that federal disaster aid has been made available to Utah and ordered federal aid to supplement state and local recovery efforts in the area struck by flooding during the period of April 18 to July 16, 2011.
+WASHINGTON -- The head of the U.S. Department of Homeland Security's Federal Emergency Management Agency (FEMA) Craig Fugate announced today that federal aid is available to the state of Utah to supplement state and local recovery efforts in the area struck by severe winter storms and flooding during the period of December 20-24, 2010.

-Mark H. Landry has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Landry said that additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.
+FEMA named William J. Doran III as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Doran said additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.

 FEMA's mission is to support our citizens and first responders to ensure that as a nation we work together to build, sustain, and improve our capability to prepare for, protect against, respond to, recover from, and mitigate all hazards.